How to Avoid and Deal With Bank Fraud

 Different Types of Bank Fraud and How to Deal with Them

 While many banks have protocols to help account holders in the event of suspicious activity, you can take proactive steps to recognize the signs of bank fraud before they become major issues.
-Below are some common types of bank fraud you might encounter and ways to handle them.
+Below are some common types of bank fraud you might encounter and ways to handle it:

 Bank Scam: Phishing